 Marketing Manager & Executive Assistant

-A native of Meridian, Ms. Kaylila Pasha has grown up influenced by the cultural and educational impact of the Meridian Symphony Association within the community.
-A former MSA intern, Ms. Pasha is pleased to join the team and help further the arts in Meridian!
+A native of Meridian and a daughter of a music educator, Kaylila Pasha has grown up influenced by the cultural and educational impact of the Meridian Symphony Association within the community.
+Ms. Pasha joins the team as a former MSA intern and frequent collaborator through her boutique digital marketing agency, Kaylila Creative.

 Dr. Kristen Johnson Gunn

 Meridian native Dr. Kristen Johnson Gunn has assumed duties as choral director of the Meridian Symphony Chorus.
 Gunn previously served on the music faculty at Mississippi College, where since 2008 she was associate professor of voice and coordinator of musical theatre and opera productions.

 Gunn received her Bachelor of Music degree in Voice Performance from Mississippi College (2003) and her Master of Music and Doctor of Musical Arts degrees in Voice (Opera) from Florida State University (2006; 2008).

 During the past 20 years, Gunn has acquired much experience and praise as both singer and teacher.
 She held the title of Mississippi and Southern Regional NATSAA (National Association of Teachers of Singing Artist Awards) winner for 2014 which allowed her to represent the Southern region at the NATS national conference in Boston, Massachusetts (July 2014).
 While in Boston, Gunn was chosen as a national finalist where she successfully completed and was announced as winner of the sixth place prize, the Louis T. Nicholas Award.